-C1 is the name of a Ford Motor vehicle architecture designed to underpin compact cars and SUVs.
-It succeeds the Ford C170 and Mazda D platforms and marks the compact line of vehicles within Ford’s portfolio.
-The C1 platform was originally co-developed with Mazda and Volvo.
+C1 is a Ford Motor Company vehicle architecture designed to underpin compact cars and crossovers.
+Co-developed with Mazda and Volvo, it succeeds the Ford C170 and Mazda D platforms and underpins the compact line of vehicles within Ford’s vehicle portfolio.

-This platform is currently still in production for vehicles sold under the Ford nameplate worldwide.
+This platform was in production for vehicles sold under the Ford nameplate worldwide.
 However, it is slowly being phased out for the newer Ford C2 platform.
 Here are the Ford vehicles currently sold in the U.S. that ride on the Ford C1 platform:

 - Ford Focus